earlfogel/food/README.md

 then add beaten egg, milk, vinegar and melted butter.
 Mix just until moistened.

-Bake at 325 F in a buttered 9x5" loaf pan for 65-70 minutes, or until toothpick emerges clean (check at 55).
+Bake at 325 F in a buttered 9x5" loaf pan for 60-70 minutes, or until toothpick emerges clean.

-Cool on wire rack, then wrap in foil for several hours/overnight for best flavour.
+Yummy while still hot from the oven, or toasted later.

 ## Rye Soda Bread